-For last few years, I have been constantly listening to the same thing all over again , a common concept what generally public has in their mind is “My 10 Megapixel Camera can take better picture than your 3 Megapixel Camera” , Well For these days at least the said sentence is purely a Myth , which I am going to bust after a while.
-This Digital Camera Buying Guide will help you make choice buy a right camera and what megapixel camera you need to choose.
+For the last few years, I have been continuously listening to the same thing all over again.
+A universal concept what the general public has in their mind is “My 10 Megapixel Camera can take a better picture than your 3 Megapixel Camera”.
+Well For these days at least the said sentence is purely a Myth.
+I am going to bust this Myth after a while.
+This Digital Camera Buying Guide will help you make a choice to buy the right camera and what megapixel camera you need to choose.

-People are always looking for some magnitude to separate the superior from the rest , While Buying Camera these days “Megapixel” is such a term , I feel worse watching that the Manufacturers even promote this as well , even they know that it doesn’t matter, but hey, they got a business to run, right?
+People are always looking for some magnitude to separate the superior from the rest.
+While Buying Camera these days “Megapixel” is such a term.
+I feel worse watching that the Manufacturers even promote this as well.
+They know that it doesn’t matter, but hey, they got a business to run, right?

-These days, Point and Shoot Cameras have a Limitations known as the MTF (Modulation Transfer Function) , this means that the Optics used in such Compact Cameras tend to blur up the resulting image in many parts, and the distortion differs from one Maker to another , So there is no guarantee that a Higher MP Count cam will take better picture than a lower MP Count Cam.
+These days, Point and Shoot Cameras have limitations known as the MTF (Modulation Transfer Function).
+It means that the Optics used in such Compact Cameras tend to blur up the resulting image in many parts, and the distortion differs from one Maker to another.
+So there is no guarantee that a Higher MP Count camera will take a better picture than a lower MP Count Cam.

-Well, Mega Pixel in simpler terms is “One Million Pixels” , That is each Pixel are just tiny dot of color which makes up a picture.
-So how we Calculate how much Megapixel a Camera got?
+Well, Mega Pixel in simpler terms is “One Million Pixels.”
+That is each Pixel are just a tiny dot of color which makes up a picture.
+So how we Calculate how many Megapixels a Camera got?
 Simple Multiply the Horizontal Pixels with Vertical Pixels.

-Well there was a time when it did mattered , few years back when we were getting started with Digital Camera (Compacts) the sensors were fairly smaller, most were designed to capture an Image max up to the Horizontal Pixel count of 1152 Pixels , now that was low, but after that time, there was seen an Upgrade to Sensor which brought a MP Count Boast also , at these times, MP Counts Increase did mattered .
+Well, there was a time when it did matter.
+A few years back, when we were getting started with Digital Camera (Compacts), the sensors were relatively smaller.
+Most were designed to capture an image max up to the Horizontal Pixel count of 1152 Pixels.
+Now that was low, but after that time, there was a noticeable upgrade to the sensor which brought an MP count boast also.
+At these times, MP counts increase did matter.

 But not these days.
-We are observing Manufacturers claiming to put in more Mega Pixels into their existing Sensors of same size.
-Below is a chart which shows the size of the Image sensors which are standard these days.
+We are observing Manufacturers claiming to put in more Mega Pixels into their existing Sensors of the same size.
+Below is a chart which shows the size of the Image sensors, which are standard these days.

 (Image Credit MegaPixel.Net )

-So basically the Sensor isn’t increasing but manufacturers are boasting up their Image Dimension , which has no relation to quality at all.
-After the sensor for such cams stopped growing, the change was hardly noticeable for most of cases, until you make a larger print out of it, which we normally don’t or even do rarely.
+So basically the sensor isn’t increasing, but manufacturers are boasting up their image dimension, which has no relation to quality at all.
+After the sensor for such cams stopped growing, the change was hardly noticeable for most of the cases, until you make a giant print out of it, which we usually don’t or even do rarely.

-Good Question , First of all Take the “Megapixel” myth out of your mind, as I said above it doesn’t matter these days, but the following things does matter and make a huge difference, these are :
+Good Question!
+First of all take the “Megapixel” myth out of your mind, as I said above it doesn’t matter these days, but the following things do matter and make a huge difference, these are :

 - Image Processor